framps/raspiBackupDoc/en/src/useful-helper-scripts.md

    to extend the functionality of *raspiBackup* for your own needs.

-2. **raspiBackupNfsWrapper.sh**: The script checks whether an NFS server is available is available and only then starts *raspiBackup*.
+2. **raspiBackupNfsWrapper.sh**: The script checks whether an NFS server is available and only then starts *raspiBackup*.
 Apart from a few definitions of the NFS server, nothing needs to be adjusted.

-3. **raspiBackupRestore2Image.sh**: This script can be used to restore a tar or rsync backup, which was created in normal backup mode, into a dd backup can be converted.
+3. **raspiBackupRestore2Image.sh**: This script can be used to restore a tar or rsync backup, which was created in normal backup mode, into a dd backup.
    In addition, pishrink is used to minimize the size of the dd image as much as possible. kmbach suggested the creation of the script.
    The script does not require any changes.

-4. **raspiImageMail.sh**: This script was created by the *raspiBackup* user kmbach because he wanted to receive an eMail at the end of the call of raspiBackupRestore2Image.sh. at the end of the call.
+4. **raspiImageMail.sh**: This script was created by the *raspiBackup* user kmbach because he wanted to receive an eMail at the end of the call of raspiBackupRestore2Image.sh.
    The *raspiBackup* eMail configuration parameters are used for this purpose.
    The script does not require any changes.

 5. **raspiBackupAndClone.sh**: This script creates a backup version with *raspiBackup*